PinkUyu/PinkUyu.github.io/README.md

 There is some dataset that we can use to help solve this problem.
 This allows a machine learning approach.
 This is how I will solve the problem using supervised/unsupervised/reinforcement/etc. machine learning.

 <img width="800" height="500" align="center" src="/assets/IMG/table_descriptor.png">
+*Figure 1: Parameters and labeling of mine type dataset.
+Retrieved from UCI Machine Learning Repository[1]*

 We did this to solve the problem.
 We concluded that...